Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Introduction

 In challenging acoustic conditions, off-the-shelf pre-trained audio embedding models often underperform discriminative methods that are trained using metadata or labeled auxiliary tasks \cite{wilkinghoff2023using,fujimura2025asdkit}.
 The reason for this is that discriminative systems can implicitly suppress irrelevant signal components, such as background noise, by focusing on features that are predictive of the target labels, thereby improving robustness in noisy environments \cite{wilkinghoff2024why}.
 In contrast, training-free approaches must rely solely on the structure of the acoustic representations themselves, and thus are equally sensitive to both irrelevant signal components as well as possibly subtle target signal components indicating anomalies.

-Recently, however, training-free ASD methods based on large-scale pre-trained audio embedding models have attracted growing interest \cite{mezza2023zero-shot,saengthong2024deep,wu2025towards,zhang2025echo,fan2025fisher}.
-Such approaches offer several advantages: They reduce reliance on domain-specific metadata, generalize better under domain shifts \cite{wilkinghoff2025handling}, and can be readily applied for pseudo-labeling or bootstrapping discriminative systems when metadata is scarce \cite{fujimura2025improvements,fujimura2025discriminative}.
+Recently, however, training-free ASD methods based on large-scale pre-trained audio embedding models, i.e., approaches without task-specific model training or fine-tuning, have attracted growing interest \cite{mezza2023zero-shot,saengthong2024deep,wu2025towards,zhang2025echo,fan2025fisher}.
+Such approaches offer several advantages: They reduce reliance on domain-specific metadata, generalize better under domain shifts \cite{wilkinghoff2025handling}, avoid the risk of emphasizing metadata-discriminative at the expense of anomaly-discriminative signal components, and can be readily applied for pseudo-labeling or bootstrapping discriminative systems when metadata is scarce \cite{fujimura2025improvements,fujimura2025discriminative,fujimura2026pseudo}.
 These properties make training-free \ac{asd} particularly attractive for rapidly deployable and scalable monitoring systems.

 Most pre-trained audio embedding models produce sequences of frame-level embeddings whose length depends on the input duration.
 Direct comparison of such variable-length sequences is computationally expensive and memory-intensive, as it requires storing and matching full embedding trajectories.
 To enable efficient similarity computation, temporal pooling is therefore used to aggregate sequences into fixed-dimensional representations that can be compared using simple distance measures such as Euclidean or cosine distance.